nilwes/mcalarm/README.md

 # Motorcycle Alarm
-A motorcycle alarm based on Toit, ESP32, and the LIS3DH MEMS accelerometer
+An ebryo to a motorcycle alarm based on Toit, ESP32, and the LIS3DH MEMS accelerometer

 # Prerequisites
 Requires Toit package for the LIS3DH accelerometer.
 Install this Toit package with